4d/docs/docs/Debugging/debugger.md

 When called, the debugger window provides the name of the method or class function you're currently tracing, and the action causing the initial appearance of the Debugger window.
 For example, in the above debugger window:

-* *Clients_BuildLogo* is the method being traced
+* *drop* is the method being traced
-* The debugger window appeared because it detected a call to the `C_PICTURE` command and this command was one of the commands to be caught
+* The debugger window appeared because of a break point.

 Displaying a new debugger window uses the same configuration as the last window displayed in the same session.
 If you run several user processes, you can trace them independently and have one debugger window open for each process.